-The Centre for Higher Education Equity and Diversity Research (CHEEDR; formerly known as the Access and Achievement Research Unit) informs University strategies for improving the access and achievement levels of under-represented students.
+The Centre for Higher Education Equity and Diversity Research (CHEEDR; formerly known as the Access and Achievement Research Unit) informs University strategies for improving the access, achievement and outcomes of under-represented students.
 The Centre has a particular focus on students from low socio-economic status backgrounds, and has responsibility for the oversight and reporting of the Higher Education Participation and Partnerships Program (HEPPP).

 Specifically, the Centre aims to: